fabP258/FastMatMul/README.md

 | Numpy                         |  250   | 100  |
 | CBLAS (sGEMM)                 |  320   | 100  |

+## Compilation

+This project uses GNU Make to automate the compilation process.
+In order to use the full functionality it is required to have *OpenBLAS* installed in `.\lib`.
+If the library is not available only the parts of the program that do not depend on it will be compiled.

 ## Run the program

 ```shell